Edson Mucuana

-Edson Joelder Lobo Mucuana (born 12 December 2003) is a Mozambican professional footballer who plays as a winger for Marinhense on loan from AVS, and the Mozambique national team.
+Edson Joelder Lobo Mucuana (born 12 December 2003) is a Mozambican professional footballer who plays as a winger for Portuguese Liga 3 club Caldas and the Mozambique national team.

 Club career

 Mucuana was included in Vilafranquense's squad for 2021–22 pre-season.
 However, he would have to wait until the following season to make his professional debut.

 Prior to the 2023–24 season, Vilafranquense's SAD moved to Aves and rebranded as AVS Futebol SAD.

 On 4 September 2023, AVS sent Mucuana on a season-long loan to Liga 3 side Oliveira do Hospital.
+On 3 September 2024, he joined Marinhense also on loan.
+On 2 September 2025, Mucuana's contract was terminated by mutual agreement and he left AVS.

-On 3 September 2024, he joined Marinhense on loan.
+On 16 January 2026, after over four months as a free agent, Mucuana joined Campeonato de Portugal side Oriental.

 International career

 Mucuana was called up to the Mozambique under-20 squad for the first time in October 2022.
 He was called up for the 2023 Africa U-20 Cup of Nations.

 Personal life

 Mucuana is the son of former professional footballer Paíto.